Teaching Resource for LEAD RIGHT / LEAD LEFT

 Recently Taught Calls: Separate, Split Two, Courtesy Turn, Ladies Chain

-Background: Lead Right is #7 in Burleson’s Encyclopedia.
+Background: Lead Out to the Right or Left is #7 in Burleson’s Encyclopedia.
 It is used in many traditional square dances, so it obviously has a long history.

 Minimum number of dancers needed: Two